-In order to achieve the objectives mentioned above, the Bank (Management and Asset-Liability Committee) performs several activities related to risk management, which include: to calculate the risk exposures of the different portfolios and/or investments, considering mitigating factors (guarantees, netting, collateral, etc.); to calculate the expected loss probabilities of each portfolio and/or investments; to assign loss factors to new operations (rating and scoring); to measure the risk values of the portfolios and/or investments based on different scenarios employing simulations.); to calculate the expected loss probabilities of each portfolio and/or investments; to assign loss factors to new transactions (rating and scoring); to measure the risk values of portfolios and/or investments against different scenarios through historical simulations; to set limits to potential losses based on the different risks incurred; to determine the potential impact of structural risks on the Bank's Consolidated Income Statements; to set limits and alerts to ensure the Bank's liquidity; and to identify and quantify operational risks by business lines and thus facilitate their mitigation through corrective actions.
+In order to achieve the objectives mentioned above, the Bank (Management and Asset-Liability Committee) performs several activities related to risk management, which include: to calculate the risk exposures of the different portfolios and/or investments, considering mitigating factors (guarantees, netting, collateral, etc.); to calculate the expected loss probabilities of each portfolio and/or investments; to assign loss factors to new operations (rating and scoring); to measure the risk values of the portfolios and/or investments based on different scenarios employing simulations. ); to calculate the expected loss probabilities of each portfolios and/or investments; to assign loss factors to new operations (rating and scoring); to measure the risk values of the portfolio and/or investments; to assign loss factors to new transactions (rating and scoring); to measure the risk values of portfolios and/or investments; to assign loss factors to new transactions (rating and scoring); to measure the risk values of portfolios and/or investments; to assign loss factors to new transactions (rating and scoring); to measure the risk values of portfolios and/or investments; to assign loss factors to new transactions (rating and scoring); to measure the risk values of portfolios and/or investments; to assign loss factors to new transactions; to set limits to potential losses based on the different risks incurred; to determine the potential impact of structural risks on the Bank's Consolidated Income Statements; to set limits and alerts to ensure the Bank's liquidity; and to identify and quantify operational risks by business lines and thus facilitate their mitigation through corrective actions.